-When to Repair Stucco Cracks
+When To Repair Cracks in Stucco

+Are you wondering when to repair cracks in stucco?
 Stucco is pretty durable, but with them, cracks are a way of life.
 Most of the cracks are not serious and do not cause any structural damage.
 With these cracks showing up now and then, homeowners always question when they should repair stucco cracks.

 The answer is: immediately.
 You need to repair the stucco cracks as soon as possible every time you see one.
 While the crack isn’t the problem in itself, moisture seepage through the crack is an issue that can later lead to mold and dampness, resulting in serious health issues.

-While hairline cracks seem small, they can spread further and create issues after a while.
+While hairline stucco cracks seem small, they can spread further and create issues after a while.
 If you handle them now with a simple caulk, you are arresting the further spread of the crack.

 Your stucco cracking can happen due to any number of reasons: